microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-cirrus-officeconfiguration.md

 ---
 title: "officeConfiguration resource type"
-description: "Singleton entity that acts as a container for all device management functionality."
+description: "Singleton entity that acts as a container for all device management functionality."author: "tfitzmac"
 ---

 # officeConfiguration resource type